fortytwoservices/terraform-azuread-entitlement-management/README.md

       # Specified requestor requires scope_type SpecificDirectorySubjects or SpecificConnectedOrganizationSubjects.
 Defaults to SpecificDirectorySubjects.
-      requestor_settings = optional(object({ # A block specifying the users who are allowed to request on this policy requests_accepted = optional(bool)   # Whether to accept requests using tis policy.
+      requestor_settings = optional(object({ # A block specifying the users who are allowed to request on this policy requests_accepted = optional(bool)   # Whether to accept requests using this policy.
 When false, no new requests can be made using this policy. scope_type        = optional(string) # A Specifies the scope of the requestors.
 Valid values are AllConfiguredConnectedOrganizationSubjects, AllExistingConnectedOrganizationSubjects, AllExistingDirectoryMemberUsers, AllExistingDirectorySubjects, AllExternalSubjects, NoSubjects, SpecificConnectedOrganizationSubjects, or SpecificDirectorySubjects.

         requestor = optional(object({